leothorp/fullstack-typescript-starter/README.md

 Assuming the initial deploys for all services were successful, your deployment is complete!
 Visit the `*.onrender.com` url for your client service to check it out.
 Future modifications to `render.yaml` will be applied to services automatically on push (this can be configured).

+## Connecting to the Deployed DB Instance

+1. Get your computer's IP with `curl ifconfig.me`.
+2. Add the IP as an allowed source in the Access Control section of the Render dashboard for your database (if not already present).
+3. Go to the DB's page in the Render dashboard.
+Use the connection info given there to connect from your local machine via your preferred method (e.g., a tool like PGAdmin).

 ## Troubleshooting

 **Problem:** the line `import { PrismaClient } from "@prisma/client";` in `queries.ts` is highlighted with an error in your editor.
 The error says the `@prisma/client` module cannot be found.